Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Conclusion

 Our study finds that compare to the traditional newsvendor problem, the decision-dependent newsvendor pricing problem is important.
 Though the demand may not be solely determined by price, ignoring the impact of pricing decisions on demand can result in decisions that deviate significantly from the optimal profit.
 Furthermore, we highlight the advantages of data-driven methods, and provide insights into the priority of distribution-free methods.
 When the demand distribution is close to the predictive model, the PTO framework is preferred.
 But the predict model may fail when predicting the demand of new products or initial pricing.
 In these cases, the AGD algorithm-based data-driven approach can adapt to complex and unknown demand distributions and decision-dependent rule.

 Our work is not limited to the study of inventory management problems.
 As shown in (\ref{eq::appr-obj}) and (\ref{eq::appr-grad}), neither the construction of approximate models nor the implementation of the AGD algorithm is dependent on the form of the profit function.
-Therefore, our work can be extended to all decision-dependent models.
+Therefore, our work can be extended to most unconstrained decision-dependent models such as the strategic classification problem in ML.
 Moreover, the concept of approximate gradient is not limited by the specific approximation approach.
 In our work, we use the weight approximation method because it is effective in handling the decision-dependent property.
 The AGD algorithm can also adapt to other approximation approach such as SAA.
 It will achieve high accuracy if the corresponding approximate approach is reliable.

 In our future work, we seek to apply the our data-driven method to multi-period inventory models.
 In multi-period models, the demand will depend not only on the current price but also on historical pricing decisions.
 The concept of price-adjustment cost will also be more important.
 To consider the optimal value of multi-period profit, we may combine data-driven approximation methods with dynamic programming methods.
 Transforming this type of multi-period inventory problem into a reinforcement learning problem and combining it with data-driven methods may also be a possible direction for future research.
+We are also interested in applying the concept of approximate gradient to constrained problems, since the gradient of constraint functions can also be approximated through the same approach, which can connect the approximate model to some convergence conclusions.